ProjectEdenGG/Parchment/README.md

    On Windows you need to run from git bash.
 - You need `jdk` 16+ installed to compile (and `jre` 16+ to run).

-If all you want is a paperclip server jar, just run `./gradlew reobfJar`.
+If all you want is a paperclip server jar, just run `./gradlew paperclipJar`.

 Otherwise, to setup the `Parchment-API` and `Parchment-Server` repo, just run `./gradlew applyPatches` in your project root.
 Afterwards you can run `./gradlew build` to build the respective API and server jars.

 `./gradlew applyPatches` should initialize the repo such that you can now start modifying and creating patches.
 The folder `Parchment-API` is the API repository and the `Parchment-Server`